llewelld/svx2vdb/README.md

 Use `make install` as root to install it into the path.

+Use `make check` to run a basic execution test on the code.

 ## Dependencies

 The current dependencies for building svx2vdb are: